Here is a list of Frequently Asked Questions that may help you understand the International Towne program better.

 The 4 main concepts of the International Towne curriculum are Competition through Coooperation, Currency Exchange, Cultural Awareness, and World Citizenship.

-- Chapter 1: Global Economics, students are exposed to the basic concepts of interdependence, international trade, ecological sustainability and the advantages and disadvantages of free trade and protectionist policies.
+- Chapter 1: Interdependence, students are exposed to the basic concepts of interdependence, international trade, ecological sustainability and the advantages and disadvantages of free trade and protectionist policies.

 What can we expect on the day of our visit?